joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/arts/music/nba-finals-music.html

 **Ukraine’s Daily Moment of Silence**\
-`Every day at 9a.m., Ukrainians observe a minute of silence to honor people killed during the Russia-Ukraine war.
+`Every day at 9 a.m., Ukrainians observe a minute of silence to honor people killed during the Russia-Ukraine war.
 Our reporter, Maria Varenikova, who has covered the hostilities since 2014, takes us to her hometown to experience this moment.`\
 https://www.nytimes.com/video/world/europe/100000010925753/ukraines-daily-moment-of-silence.html

 **America Broke Something When It Gave Trump a Second Chance**\